Janelgr5/react_nerd_app_start/FromStackToApp/PART2_Express1.md

 ```

 **In package.json:**
-Add a ```"dev"``` property to your "scripts" object after "start".
+Add a `"dev"` property to your `"scripts"` object after `"start"`.
 This will tell nodemon which file to use to run and restart our server during development of our application:
 ```json
 "scripts": {
   "start": "node server/app.js",